Ridvan-bot/pohlmanprotean.se/README.md

 If you are new to Google Cloud Run, and you are using the free trail, make sure you enable billing.

+### DNS Registration

+1. Visit Google Cloud
+2. Navigate to your Project
+3. Search for Custom Domains (App Engine)
+4. Create Application
+5. Choose Region
+6. Select your Service Account
+7. Click Next
+8. Once it completes, search for custom daomains again.
+9. Add a custom domain
+10. Type the DNS name
+11. Click verify
+12. Use TXT and add that entries in you Domain providers record as TXT
+13. Wait for 1h and try to verify
+14. When the verification works, link you domain to your google cloud run
+15. You will get a list of A records and AAAA recrods by google and CNAME
+16. Add those records in you Domain providers DNS settings
+17. You have to remove the old record that you had poiting towards verification URL
+18. Go to cloud Run
+19. Mark the Service that you want to mapp
+20. A menu above the service will be visible
+21. Click on Domains Mapping
+22. Click on Add Mapping
+23. Add the values in your DNS settings at the Domain vendors website, if you haven’t already

 ## Manual Deployment
 In cases where a manual deployment is needed, you can trigger the workflow directly from the GitHub Actions tab on your repository.